-Does homemade guacamole seem intimidating?
-Are you looking for an authentic guacamole recipe?
-This 10 minute recipe is a super simple appetizer or dip and you’ll never buy store-bought guacamole again!
+This recipe for homemade guacamole is a quick and easy dip recipe, especially if you’re looking for a fresh, authentic guacamole recipe.
+This 10 minute recipe is a super simple appetizer or summer dip and you’ll never buy store-bought guacamole or need packaged avocado seasoning again!
 (It’s also one of those easy kids’ recipes they can make themselves!)

-If you’ve only ever had pre-made guacamole or guacamole mix, you’re in for a treat with this recipe for homemade guacamole!
+If you’ve only ever had pre-made guacamole or guacamole mix, you’re in for a treat with this guacamole homemade recipe.

-It’s a super simple guacamole, so you can whip it up last minute for any impromptu gathering or right before your party or barbecue.
+It’s a super simple guacamole, so you can whip it up as a last minute party dip for any impromptu gathering or a summer barbecue side dish.

 To make guacamole from scratch: